-How the Council meets these principles Where you can see Governance in action The Council complies with data protection legislation, which includes UK GDPR (UK General Data Protection Regulation) and the Data Protection Act 2018 (DPA 2018).
+The Council complies with data protection legislation, which includes UK GDPR (UK General Data Protection Regulation) and the Data Protection Act 2018 (DPA 2018).
 This ensures that such processing is carried out fairly, lawfully, and transparently.
 The Council reviews and supplements its policies, and also keeps its processing activities under review, to ensure they remain consistent with the law, and any compliance advice and codes of practice issued from time to time by the Information Commissioner.

-Data Protection The Council ensures that officers handling personal data are trained to an appropriate level in the use and control of personal data.
+The Council ensures that officers handling personal data are trained to an appropriate level in the use and control of personal data.
 It is made clear that all staff and Members are personally accountable for using the Council's information responsibly and appropriately.
-All staff must undertake protecting information e- learning training, and this forms part of the induction process for new staff.
-Data protection also forms part of the induction programme for new Members and new staff.
+All staff must undertake protecting information e-learning training, and this forms part of the induction process for new staff.
+Data protection also forms part of the induction programme for new councillors and new staff.

 The council believes in the importance of publishing as much data as possible and as part of our transparency we routinely publish and keep updated information on apprenticeships, business rates, contract spend, property assets, parking income and expenditure, monthly payments over £500.

-Transparency Havar Borough Council Information Governance is overseen by the Information Governance Steering Group chaired by the Executive Head of Internal Services who is the Senior Information Risk Officer for the Council (SIRO).
+Information Governance is overseen by the Information Governance Steering Group chaired by the Executive Head of Internal Services who is the Senior Information Risk Officer for the Council (SIRO).

 The Council publishes the Statement of Accounts annually within the statutory timescales.
 Accounting statements incorporate the full requirements of best practice guidance.

-Statement of Accounts The Council has an Audit and Finance Committee to provide assurance to the Council on the effectiveness of internal audit and the robustness of the Council's Annual Accounts.
+The Council has a Governance Committee to provide assurance to the Council on the effectiveness of internal audit and the robustness of the Council's Annual Accounts.
 Risk management is controlled through the Corporate Governance Board and reported to the Executive Leadership Team through the quarterly governance report.
-Risks rated as above the risk threshold are reported as part of the quarterly performance report to Councillors at the Audit & Finance Committee.
-Audit and Financ Committee Full Council is responsible for agreeing new policies and amendments to existing policies.
+Risks rated as above the risk threshold are reported as part of the quarterly performance report to Councillors at the Governance Committee.

+Full Council is responsible for agreeing new policies and amendments to existing policies.
 It also sets out the policy and budget framework and approves the annual budget.
-The Audit and Finance Committee approves the Statement of Accounts.
-Full Council The Council is subject to independent external audit currently by Ernst & Young.
+The Governance Committee approves the Statement of Accounts.

+The Council is subject to independent external audit currently by Ernst & Young.
 The external audit plan outlines the work undertaken and the timing of external audit reports.

 The Council supplements this work with an internal audit service sourced through the Southern Internal Audit Partnership.
 The internal audit service has an annual audit plan based on a risk analysis carried out by the auditors each spring.
 This minimises the risk of fraud and error and provides management with assurance that policies and procedures are robust.
 The Chief Internal Auditor is required to provide a written status report to the management team, summarising the assurance opinions arising from the internal audit reviews carried out during the year.
 In addition, any management actions, including progress against those actions, that are identified as part of an Internal Audit are routinely reported to Executive Leadership Team and Audit & Finance Committee by the Internal Auditors as part of quarterly reporting.

-Internal audit The Council has appointed the Chief Finance Officer as the Section 151 Officer with the statutory responsibility for the proper administration of the Council's financial affairs.
+The Council has appointed the Chief Finance Officer as the Section 151 Officer with the statutory responsibility for the proper administration of the Council's financial affairs.

 The Council ensures reports are written in a fair, balanced and understandable way.
 They are written using plain language and a standard format.
 The Council publishes agendas, minutes and seeks to webcast its meetings.